Defining and Eradicating Child Poverty in Kenya

 Kenya’s National Nutrition Action Plan occurred from 2012 to 2017.
 This plan focused on the education of governmental policymakers by emphasizing the correlation between food security and the many factors that contribute to child poverty in Kenya.
 It also highlighted nutrition as a fundamental and constitutional human right.

-One key initiative that the National Nutrition Plan promoted was the increased awareness of the benefits of lobbying for greater nutritional funding.
+One key initiative that the National Nutrition Plan promoted was awareness of the benefits of lobbying for greater nutritional funding.
 This plan included 11 key elements, all of which highlighted the improvement of nutritional status and education on proper nutrition for women and children in Kenya.
 This plan further ensured that each of its key elements received implementation and support through various agencies, with government planning and budgeting processes accounting for each agency.
 A result of these implemented strategies included a raise from 39% to 67% of children eating three or more food groups in a day.

 Save the Children’s Efforts